vnu-hcmiu-cvip/vnu-hcmiu-cvip.github.io/README.md

 # vnu-hcmiu-cvip.github.io
-# Tested on Ubuntu with auto-pulling
+# Tested on Ubuntu with auto-pulling with Startup Application

 To turn on the server, run the following
 ```